 Mitali & Aakash’s joyous Delhi wedding will immerse you in their cheery shenanigans virtually.
 The couple enjoyed their wedding the most and didn’t give in to the general expectation of the bride & groom being all coy and sophisticated during the wedding.
 Instead, they danced and laughed along with their guests.
-You’ll feel the hearty vibe through the pictures.
+You’ll surely feel those hearty vibes through the pictures.
 But, before anything, let’s take a look back at their love story, wedding planning, and vendor feedback through the small conversation we had with bride Mitali.
-If you’re just here for the pictures, use the table of contents section to jump straight to the album.
+However, if you’re just here for the pictures, use the table of contents section to jump straight to the album.

 Acquaintances For A While, Lovers For-Ever